-Talk openly with the person you are concerned about.
-Ask the person if he or she is thinking about suicide or killing themselves.
-Know that asking a person if she is thinking about suicide will not give them the idea to kill themselves.
+Talk openly with the person you are worried about.
+Ask the person if they are thinking about suicide or harming themselves.
+Asking if they are thinking about suicide will not give them the idea to kill themselves.

 Stay close to the person until help arrives or the risk has passed.

 Remove guns and medicines that might be used in an attempt.